-The key step in our procedure is to simultaneously rotate the K copies of data obtained after multiple imputation, so that the K factor scores for each individual are comparable (i.e., the average between the K factor score estimates of an individual can be computed to obtain the final factor score estimation of the individual).
-The K factor solutions have to be simultaneously orthogonally (or obliquely) rotated so that they are both (a) factorially simple, and (b) as similar to one another as possible.
-For the orthogonal rotation, Consensus Varimax can be computed (see, for example, Kiers, 1997) and for the oblique rotation, Consensus Promin (Lorenzo-Seva, Kiers, & ten Berge, 2002).

-In the simulation study, we our approach was based on two multiple imputation methods: Hot-deck (Ono & Miller, 1969), and Predictive Mean Matching (Rubin, 1986).
+In the simulation study, our approach was tested two multiple imputation methods: Hot-deck (Ono & Miller, 1969), and Predictive Mean Matching (Rubin, 1986).
 Overall, Hot-deck Multiple Imputation seemed to perform slightly better in our dataset than Predictive Mean Matching Multiple Imputation.
-Finally, it should be pointed out that single imputation of the mode the items was the approach that performed worst.
+In addition, it should be pointed out that single imputation of the mode the items was the approach that performed worst.

 Our paper proposes a multiple imputation approach to deal with missing responses, with particular focus on the procedure for obtaining latent trait estimates.
 However, other approaches can be found in the literature.
 Yuan, Marshall and Bentler (2002) proposed a unified approach to exploratory factor analysis that included missing values and was based on generalizing the maximum likelihood approach under constraints in order to assess statistical properties of estimates of factor loadings and error variances.
 However, they did not specifically deal with the difficulty of computing factor scores.
-Yuan and Lu (2008) provided the theory and application of the 2-stage maximum likelihood procedure for structural equation modeling with missing data (see also Yuan and Zhang, 2012, and Yuan and Savalei, 2014).
+Yuan and Lu (2008) provided the theory and application of the 2-stage maximum likelihood procedure for structural equation modeling with missing data (see also Yuan & Zhang, 2012, and Yuan & Savalei, 2014).
 Their approach is especially advisable if the data mechanism is MAR.
 If the missing data mechanism is unknown, they advise that auxiliary variables be included in the analysis to make the missing data mechanisms more likely to be MAR.
 From our point of view, it cannot be easily assumed that the MAR mechanism plays a role in nonresponses to psychological tests.
 A psychological test is composed of a number of items: even if all the items in the same scale are expected to have a latent variable in common, each item is related to a specific facet of the latent variable.
 What is more, if two items are related to exactly the same facet of a latent variable, then one of the items is redundant and should not have been in the test from the very beginning.
 The response to a psychological item may be missing because of the content of the specific facet the item is measuring or some specific characteristic of the item itself (for example, the item includes a word that is ambiguous for some individuals).
 None of these characteristics depends on the other items in the scale.
 From this point of view, the factor model cannot be estimated only from the available data.
-For this reason, the MAR mechanism cannot be assumed in responses to psychological tests.
+For this reason, the MAR mechanism cannot easily be assumed as the nonresponse mechanism in the context of psychological tests.
 Our proposal does not assume any missing data mechanism: it is based on sharing the information given by the participants who responded to the item for which a response was missing.
 The only assumption in our approach is that individuals who had already produced similar responses would tend to produce responses that were similar to those of the unanswered items.
 This assumption is more acceptable in the context of psychological tests.